NikollbibajNoah/BlazorWebAPICall/README.md

 - Build configuration must be applied to start for both applications!
 ![image](https://github.com/user-attachments/assets/dc6c3a0f-4f3c-4ae0-af6c-240d5bf09912)

-- CORS has to be enables on the API (Backend) side!
+- CORS has to be enabled on the API (Backend) side!